mustartt/reflex-compiler/docs/semantics.md

 An interface is an object reference type.
 It defines a collection of abstract methods that can be implemented by a class.
 A class can implement multiple interfaces; and an interface can derive methods from multiple interfaces.
-Interfaces can be nested and accessed with qualifier `::` from parent type.
+Interfaces can be nested and accessed with qualifier `::` from parentStack type.
 Furthermore, all members of interfaces are public.

 #### Interface Syntax